Wai Kru – the traditional teacher greeting

 The ancient Pahuyuth teachers developed a non-religious ritual or gesture called “Wai Kru” or “Teacher Greeting”.
 This ritual is taught and practiced in the traditional martial arts mediation of Pahuyuth to this day.

-The ability to perform the teacher greeting, to explain its origin and meaning is one of the prerequisites for obtaining the Pahuyuth student status(green belt).
 The teacher greeting is usually carried out after each training and as part of the teacher memorial day.
 Some traditional dances (Ram Muai, Ram DAAB , etc.) also contain elements from the teacher greeting.

 A greeting and paying gratitude to the teachers – more than just a tradition.